reframejs/reframe/docs/overview.template.md

 custom view library such as Preact, etc.

-And with some willingness to dive into Reframe, everything is customizable.

-Actually, Reframe is fully customizable:
+Reframe is designed so that it is fully customizable:
 Reframe consists of three packages
 (`@reframe/build` that transpiles and bundles, `@reframe/server` that creates the server, `@reframe/browser` that hydrates React components in the browser) and each of these packages can be replaced with code of your own.
 That means that, if you replace all these three packages with your own code, you effectively get rid of Reframe.

-That way, you can create by complying to Reframe's design decisions. and progressively over time and progressively, as your app's needs mature, crystalize, and doesn't match Reframe's design decisions, you can replace replace Reframe with code of your own to gain full control.
+That way, you can quickly create a prototype that fully complies to Reframe's design decisions. and, as your prototype grows to a mature application, you can replace the Reframe packages with your own code to eventually get rid of Reframe. and progressively over time and progressively, as your app's needs mature, crystalize, and doesn't match Reframe's design decisions, you can replace replace Reframe with code of your own to gain full control.